+Figure 2: visual tracking of Laser to find path of sound wave.

 Step 4: Experimentation with gas vortex and inducing a plasma state

 Once we have obtained and recorded the needed conditions for a stable and reproducible vortex using our calibrated sound frequencies, gas container, and noble gas combination, we will then begin to experiment with inducing a plasma state.